 We know that everything happens for a reason and God has a purpose for our lives.
 Divorce can be devastating, and we all go at our own pace when coping with divorce, but there comes a time when we have to decide to get back in the game.
 Instead of locking yourself up in fear of past mistakes and heartache use what you have gone through to learn from and improve your life.

 Have you ever seen the movie “Patch Adams” with Robin Williams?
 As a medical student he continued to fail, time and time again he failed which lead him to depression and suicidal tendencies.
-After time he realized that he needed help so he checked himself into the hospital where he met a variety of people whom impacted his life.
-This lead him to change his attitude and he continued to pursue his goal of becoming a doctor.
+After a time he realized that he needed help, so he checked himself into the hospital where he met a variety of people who impacted his life.
+This lead him to change his attitude, and he continued to pursue his goal of becoming a doctor.

 The point being – we all have our tragedies in life that can lead to anger, depression, isolation, bitterness, and so on.
-Typically we all will also have that life determining moment when we are faced with self-improvement or self-pity.
+Typically we all will also have a life-determining moment when we are faced with self-improvement or self-pity.
 I for one spent time in self-pity and pity-parties just aren’t that much fun.
-Self-improvement on the other hand will ultimately lead to success; success in future relationships, success at work, success with our children, and success in a godly life.
+Self-improvement, on the other hand, will ultimately lead to success; success in future relationships, success at work, success with our children, and success in a godly life.

 Tips for self-improvement after divorce: